Why Choose Cedars-Sinai Marina del Rey Hospital for Balloon Sinus Surgery?

-Our respected doctors at Marina Del Rey Hospital are always looking to learn new forms of surgeries to make sure our procedures are as safe as possible.
+Our respected doctors at Cedars-Sinai Marina del Rey Hospital are always looking to learn new forms of surgeries to make sure our procedures are as safe as possible.

 If a patient suffers from severe sinusitis, he may experience symptoms such as a permanently clogged nose and even facial pain.
 Because of this, his quality of life can significantly decrease.
 Doctors usually prescribe medication, but if these treatments don’t work, surgery should be performed.